 • Official Academic Transcripts

-• Personal Statement and/or Professional Resume, citing experience in athletics, coaching, psychology research, or other related environments
+• A Personal Statement and Professional Résumé citing experience in athletics, coaching, psychology research, or other related environments

 Note: Each college may have its independent and specific admission requirements.
-Therefore, it is always wise to check with the college’s admissions office or read the program guide for more and exact requirements.
+Therefore, checking with the college’s admissions office or reading the program guide for more exact requirements is always wise.

 Online Masters in Sports Psychology No GRE Programs

 No-GRE Sports Psychology Master’s programs are becoming increasingly common, especially among students who want to finish their studies and start working sooner.
 Fortunately, most Master’s in Sports Psychology programs do not entail submitting a Standardized Test Score such as the GRE or GMAT.
-However, if a student’s cumulative undergraduate Grade Point Average (GPA) is less than 3.0, colleges are likely to request a GRE ranking.
+However, colleges will likely request a GRE ranking if a student’s cumulative undergraduate Grade Point Average (GPA) is less than 3.0.
+Some colleges providing an online master’s degree in sports psychology with no requirement for GRE include:

 Free Online Sports Psychology Courses

 Although free online Sports Psychology courses do not culminate in the award of a Master’s Degree, they help students explore the field of Sports Psychology and further their knowledge on specific topics.
-At best, such free courses are only tools – far from a full-fledged Master’s program.
 Here are a few places online that offer some free courses:

 Scholarships